 In 2003, the company expanded again into the HVAC marketplace.

 In 1985, the Hugh M. Cunningham company pulled out of all sales and marketing efforts in Oklahoma and Louisiana to focus on the State of Texas.
 Twenty years later in 2005, the agency reentered Oklahoma, and established a stand-alone Oklahoma Corporation named the Oklahoma Group.

 In 2003, the company began planning a significant software upgrade.
 With $750,000 in system costs, the changeover was fully implemented in 2005.
 Distribution Group began using a Radio Frequency scanner and bar coding inventory system in March 2006.
 The package includes order acknowledgements, automatic shipping notifications and carrier ship tracking.

-The agency employs over 125 people, with 30 sales people serving our multiple markets.
+The agency employs over 150 full-time associates, including 40 Outside Sales AccountManagers serving our multiple markets, 7 FieldSupportTeam members, 40 InsideSales/CustomerService associates, and 40 DistributionGroup team members .
 The only focus of this agency is the marketing and selling of its factories’ products to the construction trade they serve.
 Every process and every action this agency undertakes is specifically intended to drive sales for our manufacturer and distributor partners.